IntelliJ IDEA 2024.3 Help

 View Diff

-3. Click Apply icon to apply changes to the current context and namespace.
+3. Click Apply icon to apply changes to the current cluster and namespace.

 When you modify a resource configuration file, a toolbar appears at the top right.
 It lets you apply the changes, delete the resource, preview the diff, and roll back the changes.